Escaping Arrow's Theorem: The Advantage-Standard Model: Advantage-Standard Representable CCRs

-Does weakening IIA to AS rationalizability make room for appealing CCRs that escape Arrow's Impossibility Theorem and similar results?
+Does weakening IIA to AS representability make room for appealing CCRs that escape Arrow's Impossibility Theorem and similar results?
 We think that it does.
 In this section, we give three~examples.
+We chose these examples, among other appealing AS representable CCRs, because they have generated or are generating much interest in voting theory.

 We note immediately that we should not expect any of the following CCRs to be negatively transitive.
 First, on the AS model, there is no guarantee that a CCR will be negatively transitive, for there is no \textit{a priori} reason to assume that together